NREL-Sienna/OldExamples.jl/README.md

 _Prerequisites:_
  - Install [Julia](https://julialang.org)
- - Download and extract or clone (via [git](https://git-scm.com)) the code in this repository

-To get started running the Jupyter notebooks included in this repository, you can follow the process in [this video](https://www.youtube.com/watch?v=n1NvcnLczJ8&feature=youtu.be) demonstrating the following steps:
+To get started running the Jupyter notebooks included in this package, you can follow the process in [this video](https://www.youtube.com/watch?v=n1NvcnLczJ8&feature=youtu.be) demonstrating the following steps:

-1. Install IJulia: `using Pkg; Pkg.add("IJulia")`
+1. Install SIIPExamples: `using Pkg; Pkg.add("SIIPExamples")`
-2. Instantiate the SIIPExamples.jl environment (_note:_ this can take 30+ minutes the first time you run): `Pkg.activate("path/to/SIIPExamples.jl/."); Pkg.instantiate()`
-3. Launch a notebook server: `using IJulia; notebook(dir = "path/to/SIIPExamples/notebook")`
+2. Launch a notebook server for any of the example categories (`JuliaExamples, PSYExamples, PSIExamples, PSDExamples`): `notebook(PSYExamples)`

 ## Table of Contents